SHACHAR KARIV

 WORKING PAPERS

 Abstract.
-We compare the predictive performance of a standard economic model to a variety of machine learning models by presenting nearly 1,000 subjects with a consumer decision problem -- the selection of a bundle of contingent commodities from a budget set.
-Our dataset allows us to compare predictions at the individual level and relate them to the consistency of individual decisions with revealed preference axioms.
-Using dual measures of completeness and restrictiveness from Fudenberg and Liang (2019), we show that the economic model outperforms all machine learning models, with a wider margin as choices align more with an underlying preference ordering.
+We compare the predictive performance of economic models of choice under risk to various machine learning (ML) models by presenting nearly 1,000 subjects with a consumer decision problem – the selection of a bundle of contingent commodities from a budget set.
+We compare models' predictions at the individual level and relate them to the consistency of decisions with revealed preference axioms.
+Using dual measures of completeness and restrictiveness, we show that Expected Utility Theory (EUT) performs as well as non-EUT and outperforms all ML models, with a wider margin as choices align more with utility maximization.

 - Linking Social and Personal Preferences: Theory and Experiment, with Bill Zame, UCLA, Bertil Tungodden, NHH, Erik Sørensen, NHH, and Alexander Cappelen, NHH.
-Version: Apr 4, 2020.
+Version: Aug 13, 2024.
 Revise and resubmit Journal of Political Economy.
 [Appendix]

 PUBLISHED AND FORTHCOMING PAPERS